Departmental Affiliations

 Experiences & Accomplishments

-I am an infectious disease epidemiologist and general internist focused primarily on the epidemiology of tuberculosis (TB).
+I am an infectious disease epidemiologist focused primarily on the epidemiology of tuberculosis (TB).
 My interdisciplinary research lies at the nexus of experimental and observational epidemiology, infectious disease modeling, health economics, and implementation science.

 My primary interests are:

-(1) Dynamic modeling and economic evaluation of TB and TB/HIV: I combine methods from field-based epidemiology, cost-effectiveness analysis, and epidemic modeling with the aim of answering questions of relevance to patients and policy-makers.
+(1) Mechanistic modeling and economic evaluation of TB and TB/HIV: I combine methods from field-based epidemiology, cost-effectiveness analysis, and epidemic modeling with the aim of answering questions of relevance to patients and policy-makers.
 Many of my research projects focus on the process of case-finding and diagnosis, which remains one of the biggest gaps in TB control efforts worldwide.
-I am the director of the Bioinformatics, Modeling, and Biostatistics Core (BMBC) of the JHU Tuberculosis Research Advancement Center (JHU TRAC), and I am the PI/MPI of four NIH-funded clinical trials - of mobile chest X-ray focused case finding, contact investigation, screening, and preventive treatment.
-Most of my work is based in Malawi, as a core faculty member of the Uganda Tuberculosis Implementation Research Consortium (U-TIRC, u-tirc.org), and in South Africa, in collaboration with the Perinatal HIV Research Unit and Setshaba Research Centre.
-I also conduct research in Vietnam, Pakistan, Ghana, Mozambique, Tanzania, and the United States (among other countries).
+I am the director of the Bioinformatics, Modeling, and Biostatistics Core (BMBC) of the JHU Tuberculosis Research Advancement Center (JHU TRAC), and I am the PI/MPI of multiple NIH-funded clinical trials of TB case finding (including X-ray images with AI interpretation) and preventive treatment.
+Much of my work is based in Uganda, as a core faculty member of the Uganda Tuberculosis Implementation Research Consortium (U-TIRC, u-tirc.org) and with the Rakai Health Sciences Program (RHSP, www.rhsp.org) - though I also conduct research in the United States and multiple other countries.

 (2) Translational epidemiology: I have great interest in creating modeling frameworks that allow decision-makers to translate epidemiological data into effective decisions.
 I welcome collaboration from researchers, clinicians, or students having expertise in any field, who hope to create models to translate epidemiological data into meaningful policy, practical, or clinical decisions.